I Accidentally Left My Menstrual Cup in For Over 72 Hours – Here’s What You Should Know

 I thought I took it out Friday night before bed, which was the last day of my period, so I didn’t even think about it.
-Then on Sunday, when I went to sterilise it so it’d be ready for next month, a wave of shock and disbelief rushed over me – it was still inside of me!
+Then on Sunday, when I went to find it in the bathroom sterilize it, so it’d be ready for next month, a wave of shock and disbelief rushed over me – it was still inside of me!
 I’ve never removed my cup so fast in my life.
-Two-day-old period blood smells so foul (I had no idea!), and I thought for sure I had some sort of infection.
+Two-day-old period blood smells pretty foul, and I thought for sure I had some sort of infection.
 I was so scared and couldn’t call my gyno until Monday morning when the office was open.
-She reassured me that everything was going to be OK, but here’s what you need to know if this happens to you.

-What Should I Do If I Accidentally Leave My Menstrual Cup in For a Few Extra Hours?
+What Happens If You Leave a Menstrual Cup in For More Than 12 Hours?

-Just take out the menstrual cup and clean it thoroughly, Dr. Roskin said.
-She added that “the risk of infection or toxic shock is small because menstrual cups are generally made of silicone or rubber and aren’t absorbent like tampons.”
+Just take out the menstrual cup and clean it thoroughly, Dr. Roskin says.
+Most people are concerned about toxic shock syndrome (a life-threatening condition caused by certain bacteria), which is often associated with tampon use during menstruation, per Cleveland Clinic.
+But “the risk of infection or toxic shock is small because menstrual cups are generally made of silicone or rubber and aren’t absorbent like tampons,” says Dr. Roskin.
 That doesn’t give you the green light to leave it in 15 or more hours on purpose, though.
-Set a reminder on your phone to take it out at the end of the day.
+Set a reminder on your phone to take it out at the end of the day in order prevent bacteria buildup and give yourself peace of mind.

-The risks of infection or toxic shock are usually low with a menstrual cup, Dr. Roskin said.
-However, there is an increased risk for other infections if you leave it in for too long.
-If you forget to remove yours on time, check in with your healthcare provider.
+Dr. Roskin reiterates that the risks of infection or toxic shock are usually low with a menstrual cup.
+However, there is an increased risk for other infections if you leave it in for too long – like say, for more than a day.
+If you forget to remove your menstrual cup, check in with your healthcare provider.
 Also be on the lookout for pain, fever, and/or bad-smelling vaginal discharge.

 Should I Throw Out a Menstrual Cup That Has Been Left in Too Long?

-If the menstrual cup is a reusable one made from silicone or latex, you should be able to clean and sterilize it instead of throwing it out, Dr. Roskin said.
-If you’re at all concerned or the foul odor doesn’t go away after sterilising it in boiling water, it’s better to be safe and buy a new one.
+If the menstrual cup is reusable (made from silicone or latex), you should be able to clean and sterilize it instead of throwing it out, Dr. Roskin says.
+However, it’s really important to clean all of your reusable products thoroughly, according to the product instructions, and to dry them completely to reduce bacterial growth, she adds.
+If you don’t clean them effectively, this can lead to irritation and, in some cases, infection.
+Most manufacturers recommend sterilizing a menstrual cup between cycles, usually by boiling it.
+But if you’re at all concerned, or the foul odor doesn’t go away after sterilizing it in boiling water, it’s better to be safe and buy a new one.